Your web browser is outdated and may be insecure

 RCN support with formal legal action

 If you are genuinely self-employed then you are unlikely to be a worker or an employee.
 An Employment Tribunal will not have jurisdiction to hear a claim from you if you have a dispute about monies owed unless you are a worker or an employee.
-However, you may be able to bring a breach of contract claim via your local County Court or via Money Claims online.
+However, you may be able to bring a breach of contract claim via your local court service, most of whom will offer an online claims portal:

-The RCN Legal team can support members with County Court and Money Claims for the recovery of earnings arising out of a breach of contract subject to:
+The RCN Legal team can support members with court claims for the recovery of earnings arising out of a breach of contract subject to:

 • the claim being assessed as having over 51% prospects of success and